ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 make install
 ```

-The above steps will takes ~ 30 minutes on my 2013 late MBP 💻 to produce a binary that can launch a beta build from a CLI.
+The above steps will take ~ 30 minutes on my 2013 late MBP 💻 to produce a binary that can launch a beta build from a CLI.

 <a id="working-with-cmake-on-macos"></a>